How to Access Property Records in Michigan

 What Factors Determine Property Values in Michigan

-The following information may explain the higher property values in some areas of Michigan:
+Several factors may explain higher property values in some areas of Michigan:

-School Districts - Proximity to good school districts could increase property values, especially for single-family homes.
+- School Districts: Proximity to good school districts can increase property values, particularly for single-family homes.

 The Role of the Register of Deeds

-Because property changes hands so often, each county has its own register of deeds office to handle the filing, storing, and maintaining deeds and other property records.
-According to the Alcona office, they file and store the following types of documents: "warranty deeds, quit claim deeds, mortgages, mortgage assignments, mortgage discharges, land contracts, liens, lien releases, easements, right of ways, oil and gas leases, subdivision plats, surveys, land corners, and court orders that affect real property".
+Because property changes hands frequently, each county in Michigan operates a Register of Deeds office that serves as the official repository for records affecting real property.
+These offices are responsible for filing, storing, and maintaining such records.
+According to the Alcona County Register of Deeds, documents typically recorded and maintained include “warranty deeds, quit claim deeds, mortgages, mortgage assignments, mortgage discharges, land contracts, liens, lien releases, easements, right of ways, oil and gas leases, subdivision plats, surveys, land corners, and court orders that affect real property.”

 How to Ensure Data Privacy for Property Records